 Sinclair said the recommendations are a promising start to the conversation on legalization, with a focus on public health and safety.

-"While we agree that promotion, especially to youth, is a serious topic, it's important to recognize that packaging and advertising restrictions are driven by public health concerns," Sinclair told VICE.
+"While we agree that promotion, especially to youth, is a serious topic, it's important to recognize that packaging and advertising restrictions are driven by public health concerns," Sinclair said.
 "With that in mind, packaging and promotion rules should reflect the relative public health risk posed by cannabis."

 Paul Lewin, lawyer and regional director, National Organization for the Reform of Marijuana Laws (NORML)

-Lewin told VICE he doesn't believe that anyone should be receiving criminal records for cannabis-related offences anymore.
+Lewin said he doesn't believe that anyone should be receiving criminal records for cannabis-related offenses anymore.

 "It should be treated administratively," he said.
 "Like if your signal light is not working you get a ticket for it...
 You're not going to get a criminal record for having a signal light not working."

-He also pointed out the recommendations, which say that trafficking, possession for the purpose of trafficking, exporting, and illicit production should remain criminal, leave room for interpretation by local governments and law enforcement.
+He also pointed out the recommendations, which say that trafficking, possession for the purpose of trafficking, exporting, and illicit production should remain criminal and leave room for interpretation by local governments and law enforcement.